BritishGeologicalSurvey/ASSET/README.md

                         Domain maximum longitude
   -D DUR, --dur DUR     Ash dispersion simulation duration (hours) -START START_TIME, --start_time START_TIME
                         Starting date and time of the simulation in UTC (DD/MM/YYYY-HH:MM).
-Option valid only in manual mode
-  -SR SOURCE_RESOLUTION, --source_resolution SOURCE_RESOLUTION
+Option valid only in manual mode -SR SOURCE_RESOLUTION, --source_resolution SOURCE_RESOLUTION
-                        Time resolution of the source (minutes) -PER PER, --per PER   Total lagrangian particles emission rate (particle/hour) -OI OUTPUT_INTERVAL, --output_interval OUTPUT_INTERVAL
+                        Time resolution of the source (minutes) -PER PER, --per PER   Total lagrangian particles emission rate (particle/hour)
+  -OI OUTPUT_INTERVAL, --output_interval OUTPUT_INTERVAL
                         Output time interval in hours -TGSD TGSD, --tgsd TGSD
                         Total Grain Size Distribution file name -MOD MODEL, --model MODEL
                         Dispersion model to use.
 Options are: hysplit, fall3d, all (both hysplit and fall3d) -RUN RUN_NAME, --run_name RUN_NAME
                         Run name.
 If not specified, the run name will be the starting time with format HH -NR NO_REFIR, --no_refir NO_REFIR
                         True: avoid running REFIR for ESPs.
-False: run REFIR for ESPs -MER MER, --mer MER   Mass Eruption Rate (kg/s).
+False: run REFIR for ESPs
+  -MER MER [MER ...], --mer MER [MER ...]
+                        Mass Eruption Rate (kg/s).
 Used if -NR True.
-If -NR True and it is not specified, the ESPs database is used
+If not specified and -NR True, the ESPs database is used -PH PLH [PLH ...], --plh PLH [PLH ...]
-  -PH PLH, --plh PLH    Plume top height a.s.l. (m).
+                        Plume top height a.s.l. (m).
 Used if -NR True.
-If -NR True and it is not specified, the ESPs
-                        database is used
-  -ED ER_DURATION, --er_duration ER_DURATION
+If not specified and -NR True, the ESPs database is used -ED ER_DURATION [ER_DURATION ...], --er_duration ER_DURATION [ER_DURATION ...]
                         Eruption duration (hours).
-If specified, it overcomes the ESPs database duration (if used by REFIR)
-  -NRP NO_REFIR_PLOTS, --no_refir_plots NO_REFIR_PLOTS
+If specified, it overcomes the ESPs database duration (if used by REFIR) -NRP NO_REFIR_PLOTS, --no_refir_plots NO_REFIR_PLOTS
                         True: avoid saving and updating plots during the REFIR run.
 This overcomes any related setting in fix_config.txt.
-False: keep the fix_config.txt plot settings
+False: keep the fix_config.txt plot
+                        settings

 - post_processing.py
 Python script that automatically produce contour plots of the simulation outputs by using the ash-model-plotting package (see Dependencies).